Enzo is a community-developed adaptive mesh refinement simulation code, designed for rich, multi-physics hydrodynamic astrophysical calculations.

 Using Enzo effectively can be a bit challenging at times -- but there is plently of assistance available, thanks to the broad community of users and developers.
 There are a number of tutorials in the documentation, including example problems in the current source tree.
 For more narrative descriptions of how to use Enzo, there are a number of videos from the 2010 Enzo Users' Workshop.

 But, in addition to prepared materials, there are also several forums available to get in touch with people who may be able to help you out with problems using or developing Enzo.
 There's both a user-centeric mailing list as well as a mailing list more suited for development issues.
-If this still doesn't help, we are tracking known issues in a public bug tracker.

 The Enzo Project is built on the contributed code of dozens of computational astrophysicists -- in the form of physics modules, star formation prescriptions, infrastructure, initial conditions, and on and on.
 We welcome contributions from users and developers alike, and we are endeavoring to make it as easy as possible to contribute code.

-To facilitate this, we provide not only a developer guide, but we also host our code on BitBucket, where we invite you to fork the project, make changes, and then issue a "Pull Request" so that your changes can be reviewed, accepted, and incorporated into the next released version.
+To facilitate this, we provide not only a developer guide, but we also host our code on Github, where we invite you to fork the project, make changes, and then issue a "Pull Request" so that your changes can be reviewed, accepted, and incorporated into the next released version.

 Enzo users and developers are, on the whole, a pretty active community.
 We are endeavoring to hold biannual developer workshops, with users' workshops every other year or so.
 We're passionate about ensuring physical fidelity of the simulation code, enabling scientific progress through both large- and small-scale simulations, and encouraging reproducibility of results in the literature.